-June is not typically the best time to travel to Japan as it is the start of the rainy season which lingers for around six weeks.
-That’s not to say it rains every day, but weather conditions are unpredictable and the heat and humidity levels soar, making it hard to spend much time outside.
+June is not typically the best time to travel to Japan as the start of the rainy season lingers for around six weeks.
+That’s not to say it rains every day, but weather conditions are unpredictable, and the heat and humidity levels soar, making it hard to spend much time outside.
 That being said, there are some highlights of the rainy season.
 There are plenty of summer festivals, and it’s a good time to visit hot springs, see hydrangeas, and watch fireflies.
 Hokkaido is also a good place to travel to during this time, as temperatures are cooler and there is no humidity.

 Planning a trip to Japan this year?
 Check out my 5 Day Tokyo Itinerary article for ideas on what to see and do in Japan’s capital!

-Japan in June – 14 Things to See and Do in 2024!
+Japan in June – 14 Things to See and Do in 2025!

 1. Fussa Firefly Festival, Tokyo